Amazon AWS, Microsoft Azure, or Google Cloud – What Cloud Platform Should I Consider for My Next SaaS App?

 Table of Contents

-As most businesses are moving to Cloud, Software as a Service (Saas) solutions are becoming a new norm now.
-SaaS applications need a highly flexible and scalable infrastructure for it to run, and since most SaaS companies are moving out from on-premise data centers and are looking into cloud migration, this shifts to the cloud battle among the leading cloud service providers.
+As most businesses are moving to the Cloud, Software as a Service (Saas) solutions are becoming the new norm now.
+SaaS applications need a highly flexible and scalable infrastructure to run, and since most SaaS companies are moving out from on-premise data centers and are looking into cloud migration, this shifts the cloud battle among the leading cloud service providers.

 Core Cloud Features for Every SaaS Application